sunnydigital/sunnydigital.github.io/content/posts/_index.md

     🖋️📄
 ---

-## Like a Post-It, with images and fancy graphs
+## Like Post-Its, with images and sometimes fancy graphs

-From time to time, I'd like to think we all have thoughts we'd like to enumerate.
-For me, it was always a shame in the fleeting nature of such thoughts, sometimes jotted in my iPhone on the notes app, without context nor specification.
+From time to time, I'd like to think we all have thoughts we'd like to remember.
+Personally, it was always a shame in the fleeting nature of such things, sometimes relegated to a quick jot on the notes app in my phone, without context nor specification.

 Here's to fixing that.